Persecution of Buddhists: Persecution in Sri Lanka

+During the 1958 anti-Tamil pogrom, Tamil rioters attacked the Sri Naga Vihara in Jaffna and the Nagadeepa Purana Vihara, completely destroying the latter.
+Several Sinhalese witnesses testified to the Sansoni commission that there had been damage done to ancient Buddhist monuments and buildings in the Trincomalee District in the early 1970s.
+Justice Miliani Sansoni opined that the damage to ancient Buddhist sites in the Northern and Eastern Provinces was a cause of the 1977 riots.
+During the riots, a Buddhist temple in Kilinochchi was burned by a Tamil mob as part of anti-Sinhalese rioting.
+During the Sri Lankan civil war, there had been a number of attacks by the Liberation Tigers of Tamil Eelam and other Tamil militant groups at Buddhist sites such as the Dalada Maligawa, often involving the massacre of Sinhalese Buddhist civilians.
+Sociologist Sasanka Perera remarked that, while the militants sought to destroy Buddhist sites to erase signs of Sinhalese heritage in their claimed territories, they were actually destroying their own heritage.

 Persecution in Nepal

 The banishment of Buddhist monks from Nepal was part of a Rana government campaign to suppress the resurgence of Theravada Buddhism in Nepal in the early decades of the 20th century.
 There were two deportations of monks from Kathmandu, in 1926 and 1944.

 The exiled monks were the first group of monks to be seen in Nepal since the 14th century.
 They were at the forefront of a movement to revive Theravada Buddhism which had disappeared from the country more than five hundred years ago.
 The Rana regime disapproved of Buddhism and Nepal Bhasa, the mother tongue of the Newar people.
 It saw the activities of the monks and their growing following as a threat.
 When police harassment and imprisonment failed to deter the monks, all of whom were Newars, they were deported.

 Among the charges made against them were preaching a new faith, converting Hindus, encouraging women to renounce and thereby undermining family life and writing books in Nepal Bhasa.